Achievable logoAchievable logo

 Outer: f(g)=g3

-1. Differentiate the outer function with the power rule:
+1. Differentiate the outer function (power rule), keeping the inner function unchanged:

 f′(g)=3g2